nextcloud/documentation/developer_manual/exapp_development/tech_details/api/topmenu.rst

 Params
 ******

-To unregister TopMenu, you just need to provide name of registered TopMenu:
+To unregister TopMenu, just provide the name of registered TopMenu:

 .. code-block:: json